semgrep/semgrep-docs/docs/semgrep-cloud-platform/teams.md

 To set a member as a manager for a subteam:

-1. Click the ✏️edit icon on the row of the Team or Subteam you want to edit.
+1. Click the ✏️edit icon on the row of the team or subteam you want to edit.
 1. Click on the Members tab.
 1. Under the Role column of the member you want to appoint, click the drop-down box and select Manager.
 Perform this step for all members you want to set as managers. tk screenshot